Ecological heating (Eco-heating)

 Wood burning stove

 Mankind has been sitting round fires for thousands of years; for many people it is unthinkable not to have a real fire in the home.
 We are talking eco-heating here so an open fire is out of the question but a good stove is much nicer to live with anyway.
 A big stove with a big view of the flames will be too hot for most rooms so it will need to be connected to the water tanks in order to take some heat away.
 That’s no bad thing as high grade hot water is not so readily produced by the heat pump.
-A well matched stove can usually cope with all the hot water and heating needs which relegates the heat pump to an auxiliary role and certainly means that smaller heat pumps can be considered.
+A well matched stove can usually cope with all the hot water and heating needs which relegates the heat pump to an auxiliary role and certainly means that smaller heat pumps can be used.

 Although it is not an absolute requirement, the eco-heating system will work much better with a home automation system such as the Z-Wave Vera.
 The hot water circulation system, for example, can be activated by sensors in the bathrooms when they turn on the lights.
 Temperature sensors and relays to activate pumps and valves can be found in the Qubino Z-Wave flush relay which has a built in temperature sensor.
 The destratification routine (see below) can be triggered by the integrated temperature sensor and the short pump runs monitored by a controller which easily copes with ‘if this then that’ situations.